 Analog is a trademark brand of Berlin Glassworks and mirrors many of the organization’s guiding principles.
 Founded in 2011 by American art historian Nadania Idriss, the non-profit educational platform, workshop, and artist residency programme provides a broad range of activities centred around the rich tradition of glassblowing.
 As of 2015, the platform also operates as a company and produces its own products.
 The altruistic platform makes its facilities and resources available to individuals from different disciplines and with varying levels of skill in the hopes of fostering a more collaborative and dynamic exchange.
 Like Analog, Berlin Glassworks seeks to promote and preserve the ancient craft but also supports research into how it might be reinterpreted.

 Nadania Idriss is an art historian with a love for social work.
 She founded Berlin Glas e.V., a non-profit organization in 2011, and established Berlin Art Glas GmbH in 2015.
-In 2018, she invited the two current partners to invest in the company with a view to expand into the product sector, creating Analog.
+In 2018, she invited the three current partners to invest in the company with a view to expand into the product sector, creating Analog.

 Hans-Martin Lorch is an architect with a sharp eye for the creative industry.
 With over ten years experience directing fine art gallery Lorch & Seidel, Hans-Martin is responsible for Sales and the collaboration with our dealers.

 Philipp Weber is a young and innovative Designer, who has received multiple awards since completing his first degree in 2012, including the German Design Award in 2018.
 Before joining Berlin Art Glas as the Creative Director Product, Philipp worked as a designer in other creative studios in Berlin.